Innovative Professional Actor Training

 Santiago, Chile Spring Break 2018: Acting Exchange with students and faculty from the BFA Acting Program and the Universidad de Mayor in Santiago, Chile.
 Featuring a bilingual acting experience, master classes, and cultural adventures which explore the history and cultural diversity of this dynamic South American city.
 Read more about Spring Break 2018 in Santiago Chile.

-Shanghai, China: June 2015: BFA Acting student Rebecca DeMarco was cast in the student film collaboration between MSU’s BFA Filmmaking Program and the Shanghai Theatre Academy in China.
+Shanghai, China: June 2015: BFA Acting student Rebecca DeMarco was cast in the student film collaboration between Montclair State’s BFA Filmmaking Program and the Shanghai Theatre Academy in China.
 Rebecca starred in the film Runaway that was shot in Shanghai, China in June 2015.

 The careers of BFA Acting alumni take flight after graduation:

 Producer and Actress Allegra Cohen ’02 is maximizing her experience from both sides of the camera to create All In One, a lifestyle brand which forges successful partnerships in business and the arts.
 Allegra graduated with top awards in Theater and was the commencement speaker for her graduating class.
 She co-produced Split the Difference, which won Best Comedy at the New York Television Festival and was later bought by NBC.
 She followed up with The Crawl, which evolved into Spike TV’s Weekend Pre-Game.
 Her production Putzel won Best Picture at the 2013 Phoenix Film Festival and was released worldwide by Filmbuff.
 Allegra worked product placement into the feature film, I Am Michael, starring James Franco, Zachary Quinto and Emma Roberts, and premiered at Sundance Film Festival and at the Berlin International Film Festival in 2015.